Conformal Coating – Protect PCBs from adverse environment conditions

 - Are durable mechanically

-Also conformal coating does not work well over sharp edges as it results in edge crawling where the coating isn’t present on such edges.
-To prevent edge crawling it is necessary to check the viscosity of the coating as also use multiple coats.
-Specialized coating of 100 micron works best for improved edge cover.
+Also, the conformal coating does not work well over sharp edges as it results in edge crawling where the coating isn’t present on such edges.
+To prevent edge crawling it is necessary to check the viscosity of the coating and use multiple coats.
+A specialized coating of 100 microns works best for improved edge cover.